insightfinder/InsightAgent/cadvisor/README.md

 Platform: Linux

-InsightFinder agent can be used to monitor performance metrics of docker containers using cadvisor.
+InsightFinder agent can be used to monitor system metrics of docker containers using cadvisor.

 Tested with Ubuntu 14.04, Redhat 7.2, Centos 7.2.